-5. Create a lovely company culture
+5. Create a supportive company culture

 The culture that you follow in your company will be directly responsible for how your employees will feel when working with you.
 Since remote working style has gained a more permanent status, for the time being, employees might not have had specific rules to adhere to.
 As it is going to be a mainstay for quite some time in the future, it is pivotal that you come up with policies where each employee feels included.